 Table of Contents

-Georgia’s Department of Corrections website has a “find an offender” feature where you can search for someone in the Georgia prisons system with just a last name.
+The state’s Department of Corrections website has a “find an offender” feature where you can search for someone in the GA prisons system with just a last name.
 The query will result in a list of possible inmates.
 You can click on each one to see the details.
-You will see mug shots, name, their prison ID, physical description, age, details of all their offenses, incarcerations, aliases, cases they were involved in and their current status and possible release date.
-You can also use an online search portal to find someone and see his or her entire criminal history along with other information.
+In Georgia prison inmate search records you will see mug shots, name, their prison ID, physical description, age, details of all their offenses, incarcerations, aliases, cases they were involved in and their current status and possible release date.
+You can also use a Georgia inmate search online to find someone and see his or her entire criminal history along with other information.

 Creating Public Jail Records